The Boys (TV series): Development

-A second season was announced on July 19, 2019, at San Diego Comic-Con a week before the series premiere, with Kripke having already started to write the scripts.
-In December 2019, a teaser trailer confirmed that the second season would be released in 2020, and another trailer released in June 2020 confirmed that it would premiere that September.
+A second season was announced on July 19, 2019, at San Diego Comic-Con a week before the series premiere, with Kripke having already begun writing the scripts.
+In December 2019, a teaser trailer confirmed that the second season would be released in 2020, and another trailer released in June 2020 confirmed it would premiere that September.
 Seeking to make the series a topic of conversation for longer, and hoping to replicate the success of various series, Kripke and the producers convinced Amazon to release episodes on a weekly basis.

 A third season was announced at the after-show for San Diego Comic-Con@Home in 2020.
-Kripke revealed in October 2020 that he was writing the scripts for the third season, shortly after Amazon had announced the spin-off series Gen V (2023–present), which served as a bridge between the third and fourth seasons of The Boys, with the latter being announced in June 2022 and planned for release in 2024.
+Kripke revealed in October 2020 that he was writing scripts for the third season, shortly after Amazon had announced the spin-off series Gen V (2023–present), which served as a bridge between the third and fourth seasons of The Boys, with the latter being announced in June 2022 and planned for release in 2024.

-On May 14, 2024, ahead of the fourth season premiere, Amazon announced that the series was renewed for a fifth season.
+On May 14, 2024, ahead of the fourth season premiere, Amazon announced the series was renewed for a fifth season.
 On June 11, 2024, Kripke announced that the fifth season would serve as the final season.
 Kripke revealed the news on Twitter, tweeting: "#TheBoys Season 4 Premiere Week is a good time to announce: Season 5 will be the Final Season!
 Always my plan, I just had to be cagey till I got the final OK from Vought.
 Thrilled to bring the story to a gory, epic, moist climax."